EOSADDDD/MidJourney-Styles-and-Keywords-Reference/README.md

 </picture>
 <br><br>

-<blockquote><h6>DISCLAMER: I am not officially affiliated with MidJourney.
-I am simply a user/member who enjoys using their service.</h6></blockquote>
+<blockquote><h6>DISCLAMER: MMD is not officially affiliated with MidJourney.
+MMD is simply a user/member who enjoys using their service.</h6></blockquote>

 <hr><!--------------->